-- The subject of the arrest works at the business, and was intending to report to work.
+- The subject of the arrest works at the business and was intending to report to work.

 - The employee they were going to relieve is concerned by the flashing strobe lights of the police vehicles, enters the parking lot, and see’s their co-worker handcuffed, and placed into a patrol vehicle.

 - The backing officer conducts business checks as part of their patrol activities, and the following day conducts a check at the same business, where the co-worker is present.
 Both parties have a conversation, where the co-worker asks about the arrest, stating that the subject stated it was for DUI.
-The officer, equipped with a body camera, but under policy is not permitted to record this particular conversation simply says “I’m not allowed by policy to discuss the incident you’re referring to, despite what your coworker told you, and I was not the arresting officer.”
+The officer, equipped with a body camera, but under the policy is not permitted to record this particular conversation simply says “I’m not allowed by policy to discuss the incident you’re referring to, despite what your coworker told you, and I was not the arresting officer.”

-- Two days later, the subject of the arrest files a complaint against the backing officer that the officer violated their due process, because they announced to the subject’s co-workers the arrest.
+- Two days later, the subject of the arrest files a complaint against the backing officer that the officer violated their due process because they announced to the subject’s co-workers the arrest.

 This is a situation where criminal liability is not in question, merely civil.
-Again, Flora and Johnson tells us that 4th Amendment action is not private at all.
+Again, Flora and Johnson tell us that 4th Amendment action is not private at all.
 By law, the officer in question would not be wrong in affirming anything related to the specific arrest.

 But considering the tools at the officer’s disposal for recording this scenario, and saving any doubt, is your agency policy too tightly worded when it comes to what officers can and cannot comment on?
 What about when they can use cameras?